skyecraft92/bitburner-scripts1/README.md

 While I do like my work to be helpful to others and re-used, I am only willing to put so much effort into customizing it to others' specific needs or whims.
 You should fork the code, and start tweaking it the way you want it to behave.
 That's more in the spirit of the game!

-Hit up the Bitburner Discord with any questions: [Bitburner#alains-scripts](https://discord.com/channels/415207508303544321/935667531111342200)
-Many helpful folks in there are familiar with my scripts or ones similar to them and can address your questions and concerns far quicker than I can.